FAQ for College Day Speakers

 - AV equipment information, if needed

-- Focus area of speech; for example: Financial Aid, Careers, Athletics, etc. (if necessary)
+- Suggested focus area of talk; for example: Financial Aid, Careers, Athletics, etc. (if necessary)

 - Time commitment (50 minutes, 30 minutes, etc.)

-If your teacher has not been in touch with you at least 2 weeks before your speaking engagement, please send email to Elizabeth Figueroa at firstname.lastname@example.org.
+If your teacher has not gotten in touch with you at least 2 weeks before your speaking engagement, please send email to Elizabeth Figueroa at .